 This tax affects you if you own a home that is located within 16 specific council areas, that has remained unoccupied for more than six months of the calendar year.

-The tax is charged annually, and is calculated at 1% of the property’s capital improved value.
+The tax is charged annually, and is calculated at 1 per cent of the property’s capital improved value.

 That’s the value of the property, including land, buildings and other improvements.
-It’s displayed on your council rates notice.
+It’s displayed on your council rate notice.

-If you own a home that was unoccupied for more than six months of the calendar year, you need to notify the State Revenue Office before the 15th of January via its website.
+If you own a home that was unoccupied for more than six months of the calendar year, you need to notify the State Revenue Office before 15 January via its website.

 Some vacant homes will be eligible for an exemption.
 But even if your property is exempt, you must still notify the State Revenue Office.